RECAPEM

 • Cover the skin with two or more gauze pads with a Y -shaped cut from the middle of one side to the center.

-• All the connections including the connection between the chest tube with pleural vac tube should also be taped.
+• All the connections including the connection between the chest tube and with pleural vac tube should also be taped.

 Setting up drainage and suction system